Last Updated: June 30, 2021

 Robert Half’s security initiatives are either managed or driven by the Robert Half Enterprise Information Security (EIS) program.

-Robert Half’s Information Protection Plan Steering Committee, composed of C-Suite and other senior executives representing business functions across Robert Half and chaired by the CISO and the company’s Global Privacy Officer, is responsible for managing and setting Robert Half’s data and information security direction and strategy.
+Robert Half’s Technology Steering Committee, composed of C-Suite and other senior executives representing business functions across Robert Half and chaired by the CISO and the company’s Global Privacy Officer, is responsible for managing and setting Robert Half’s data and information security direction and strategy.
 The committee leaders also provide updates to Robert Half’s Board of Directors on the company’s data and information security direction and strategy, including specific cybersecurity risks the company faces and the measures taken to mitigate these risks.

 Various independent third-party reviews of Robert Half’s security program and controls occur on an annual basis.
 As a publicly traded company, Robert Half is subject to annual Sarbanes-Oxley (SOX) audits that focus on, among other things, security controls associated with the integrity of Robert Half’s financial reporting.
 Robert Half has received various independent certifications for different controls or systems, including ISO 27001 certifications and a Service Organization Control (SOC) 2 type 2 attestation.
 A key strategy for Robert Half is to continue to test and measure its controls and systems through independent third-party reviews and certification of its controls and systems.

 Robert Half is committed to implementing information security programs that are designed to protect its data and assets from external and internal threats.
 Robert Half’s information security strategy focuses on prevention, detection and response based on threat intelligence, risk assessments and proactive monitoring.
 Robert Half’s goal is to establish and maintain controls designed to protect the information and systems of the company as well as our clients, candidates, and employees.
 This statement provides an overview of the company’s approach to information security and its practices to secure data, systems, and services.

 1.1 RISK GOVERNANCE